*For links to all of my posts addressing chronic illness, click here.*

 It’s not that way for all of us.

-Yeah, so, all of that?
+And all of that?
 That’s how it was before my condition went off the rails.

 More and more little things are vanishing too.
-I’m wearing half the makeup I was before.
+I’m wearing half the makeup I used to.
 I can’t open food packaging without help.
 I’m able to go to the last third of church less than once a month.
 Most of the time, I watch TV and read books (more slowly than I used to), because those things don’t require the same energy that actively living does.
 I am constantly fading in and out of my own brain, forgetting words, too tired to think.
 A couple of weeks ago, I put the butter in the sink instead of back in the fridge and didn’t realize until Mom noticed it, maybe five hours later.

 Do you know what that’s like, watching your life vanish?
 Knowing that you don’t have the power to get it back?
 Feeling humiliated every day by how completely dependent you are on others?
 (And that's coming from one of them darn millennials who already values interdependence over independence.)
 I am staring into an empty void where my dreams of family and a literary career used to be.
 The two things that matter to me most, and they’re gone, too.